CompleteUnityDeveloper/07-Glitch-Garden/README.md

 You're welcome to download, fork or do whatever else legal with all the files!
 The real value is in our huge, high-quality online tutorials that accompany this repo.
 You can check out the course here: [Complete Unity Developer](http://gdev.tv/cudgithub)

 ## In This Section

 In this section we create a lane-based Tower Defense game modelled on the iconic Plants Vs Zombies game.
 We cover a lot of Unity's animation system, a resource management mechanic, specialised enemy types and more.
 This repo is part of our Complete Unity C# Developer 2D course (http://gdev.tv/cudgithub).
 (Ref: GL_CUD)

 ## How To Build / Compile

 ## Lecture List

 Here are the lectures of the course for this section.

 ### 1 Welcome To Glitch Garden ###

 **In this video (objectives)…**

 1. Overview of this section.
 2. Demo of the game prototype.

 **After watching (learning outcomes)…**

 Ready and raring to start this section.

 ### 2 Glitch Garden Game Design ###

 **In this video (objectives)…**

 1. Discussion of game overview screen and core features.
 2. Demo of the game prototype.

 **After watching (learning outcomes)…**

 Super clear on the game we are making.

 ### 3 Make A Splash Screen ###

 **In this video (objectives)…**

 1. Get assets from the Glitch game site.
 2. Set up a Splash Screen and Start Screen.
 3. Implement a level loader that waits then loads the start screen.

 **After watching (learning outcomes)…**

 Create a splash screen with delayed level loading.

+### 4 Scaling & Aspect Ratios ###

+**In this video (objectives)…**

+1. Set up our safe zone for a variety of aspect ratios
+2. Anchor our text to ensure that no matter what aspect ratio is used, our text is still on screen.

+**After watching (learning outcomes)…**

+Set up a mobile-friendly game that response gracefully to different shape devices.